Reactive-Network/documentation/docs/docs/reactvm.md

 ## Overview

 ReactVM is a private execution environment within Reactive Network where [Reactive Contracts](./reactive-contracts) process events and execute logic.
-Each Reactive Contract runs inside a dedicated ReactVM that activates when subscribed events occur.
+Each Reactive contract runs inside a dedicated ReactVM that activates when subscribed events occur.
 Event logs are delivered to the ReactVM, where the contract executes Solidity logic and determines whether callback transactions should be sent to destination chains.
 ReactVMs run independently and can execute in parallel, allowing Reactive Contracts to process events while maintaining deterministic execution within each ReactVM.

 ## My ReactVM

-Each deployed Reactive Contract is assigned to a ReactVM derived from the deployer’s address.
+Each deployed Reactive contract is assigned to a ReactVM derived from the deployer’s address.
 Contracts deployed from the same EOA share the same ReactVM and can interact through shared state.
 Although multiple Reactive Contracts can be deployed within one ReactVM, separating contracts across ReactVMs is generally recommended.

 ### Calling subscribe()